 Olukai’s Tuahine takes the timeless design and comfort of the leather flip flop and gives it the major upgrade it deserves.
 For years, we’ve been a hopeless devotee of the tan leather flip flop because they get more comfortable over time, are incredibly durable, and have a classic look.

-Some major drawbacks of leather flip flops, though, are generally you want to avoid getting them wet.
+One major drawback of leather flip flops, though, is you (usually) want to avoid getting them wet.
 This isn’t always possible when spending days at the beach or near the pool.
 The fact that Olukai’s Tuahines are made with waterproof leather is a huge durability upgrade for those accustomed to leather sandals that only get better with time.

-The second enhancement is in the Tuahine’s sole that features a wet-grip rubber that is also non-marking for the boaters and fishermen among us.
-In testing, we found that the Tuahines also offered great arch support–second maybe to the KLLY Sandals (see below).
+The second enhancement is in the Tuahine’s sole which features a wet-grip rubber that is also non-marking for the boaters and fishermen among us.
+In testing, we found that the Tuahines also offered great arch support – second maybe to the KLLY Lunar flip flops (see below).
 They feature a cupped heel for optimum fit with no break-in period needed.
-The only knock on the Olukais is they seemed to run a bit small, so we’d recommend sizing up.
-That, and they’re some of the priciest on the list.
+For those accustomed to a more bouncy, foamy feel underfoot in their flip flops, Olukai’s Tuahines are not it – we’d recommend the Rainbow Double Layers or KLLY Lunars for more bounciness.
+These have more of a solid, close-to-the-ground type feel.
+Also, note that the Tuahines run a bit small, so we’d recommend sizing up.
+We’d also be remiss if we didn’t acknowledge that the Olukais are some of the priciest on the list.
+After years of testing, though, these flip flops have only improved with time.

 Runner-Up Best Overall Flip Flops